igotoschoolbyminibus/decathlon_offsite_test/README.md

 -> Use 'zz_All' to replace 'All' for easier sorting purpose

+-> The value is in (%) i.e. 20.03 means 20.03%

 -> Fo nan shortage value, i choose to keep nan because nan has its meaning (It means this value is not available)

+Q5.
+-> We need to install the following packages:
+  --> pandas
+  --> numpy
+  --> matplotlib
+  --> sklearn

+-> Since this time k-means is used with random starting point, the running outcome may varies but most of time we will have the desired results as described on the documents